brentwg/docker-ubuntu1710-ansible/README.md

 ## Notes
 Follow the example of Jeff Geerling, I use Docker to test Ansible playbooks on multiple OSes using CI tools such as Travis and Jenkins.
 This container provides provides the capability to test roles and playbooks using Ansible - which runs inside the container.

-> **Disclaimer**: Not intended for use in veritable production environments.
+> **Disclaimer**: Not intended for use in genuine production environments.
 I use this for purely development/test/amusement purposes.